simplajs/docs/contributing/docs.md

 ## Share

 We're always iterating on our documentatin to make sure it's the best it can be, and we're always appreciative of any help we can get.
-Please let the world know you've contributed, or give [@simplaio](https://twitter.com/simplaio) a shout out on Twitter, and join us in Simpla's [public Slack](https://slack.simpla.io) to chat with other contributors.
+Please let the world know you've contributed, or give [@simplaio](https://twitter.com/simplaio) a shout out on Twitter.